YYL7/Projects/Time Series Forecasting/README.md

 Time Series Forecasting is the use of a model to predict future values based on previously observed values.

-LSTM (Long short-term memory), LSTM’s), a special kind of RNN, capable of learning long-term dependencies.
+LSTM (Long short-term memory), a special kind of RNN, capable of learning long-term dependencies.
 We can use Keras pakage in python to do Time Series Prediction with LSTM Recurrent Neural Networks.

 The goal is to explore and predict the global land average temperature by time series forecasting with LSTM model.

 # Data Summary
 Used dataset from the Berkeley Earth Surface Temperature Study, combining temperature reports by each month since the year of 1750.
-Originally, we have 3129 instances with missing value, which were replaced by the mean value (8.37).
+Originally, we have 3,129 instances with missing value, which later were replaced by the mean value of 8.37.

 From the time series plot among the actual values, we can see that the plot flucuate and then become stable.
 It seemed that the world get warmer cause we barely have any extreme temperatures but stable temperatures.